Manipulate Report Controls

 In addition to properties, smart tags can contain context links enabling you to perform various actions.

 These commands are also available in the Property Grid.

-Move and Resize Report Controls
+Moving and Resizing Report Controls

 You can move report controls using the mouse in the same way you move other controls in Visual Studio.
 To select multiple controls, press and hold the SHIFT or CTRL key and click the required controls.